Espen Knutsen

 Espen Knutsen of Museum of Tropical Queensland

-Dr Espen Knutsen is the Senior Curator Palaeontology at Queensland Museum Network, based at Museum of Tropical Queensland in Townsville.
+Dr Espen Knutsen is the Senior Scientist and Curator Palaeontology at the Queensland Museum, based at the Queensland Museum Tropics in Townsville.
 His position is co-appointed with the College of Science and Engineering at James Cook University.

-He is a vertebrate palaeontologist, that over the past 12 years has conducted pioneering fieldwork and excavations in Australia, the Arctic, The Netherlands and USA .
+He is a vertebrate palaeontologist, that over the past 15 years has done fieldwork and excavations in Australia, the Arctic, Europe, USA, and the Falkland Islands.

 Projects